Bhanuagg1183/Pomodoro-New/README.md

-# PomodoroTodo - React Productivity Application
+# Pomodoro To do - React Productivity Application

 A beautiful and comprehensive productivity application that seamlessly combines a to-do list with the Pomodoro time-management technique.
 Built with React, TypeScript, and modern web technologies.